Praise-God Barebone: Early life

 Little is known of Barebone's early life.
-Writing in 2001, Nicholas Tyacke speculated that he may have been the son of John Barebone, rector of Charwelton in Northamptonshire, by his marriage to Mary Roper of Daventry, and that he probably had an older brother called Fear-God (who is known to have been a minor poet) but this possibility lacks supporting evidence because the Charwelton parish register for that period has been lost.
+Writing in 2001, Nicholas Tyacke speculated that he may have been the son of John Barebone, rector of Charwelton in Northamptonshire, by his marriage to Mary Roper of Daventry, and that he may have had an older brother called Fear-God (a minor poet) but this possibility lacks supporting evidence because the Charwelton parish register for that period has been lost.

 The first that is known about him is that he became a freeman of the Leathersellers' Company in January 1623, having served an eight- or nine-year apprenticeship.
 He was elected a warden of the yeomanry of the leather-sellers in 1630, and a liveryman in 1634.
-In 1630 he married his wife Sarah, with whom he later had at least one son, Nicholas Barbon, who would later become a noteworthy economist.
+In 1630 he married his wife Sarah, with whom he later had at least one son, Nicholas Barbon, an economist known as the father of fire insurance.

 There is some confusion over the use of the hortatory name 'Unless-Jesus-Christ-Had-Died-For-Thee-Thou-Hadst-Been-Damned' in the Barebone family.
 One source claims this was Praise-God's baptismal name; others claim this was his brother's name; and more modern sources claim a variant on this name was given to his son Nicholas.

 Religion

-By 1632, Barebone had joined the semi-separatist congregation founded in 1616 by Henry Jacob, later to be led by John Lathrop and then, from 1637, by Henry Jessey.
+By 1632, Barebone had joined the semi-separatist congregation founded in 1616 by Henry Jacob, later to be led by John Lothropp and then, from 1637, by Henry Jessey.
 By December 1641 he had begun preaching to audiences at his premises at the Lock and Key, at the lower end of Fleet Street near Fetter Lane.
 On 19 December of that year, his sermon against bishops and the Book of Common Prayer attracted hostile attention from apprentices, who smashed the premises' windows.

 Some of Barebone's congregation were taken to the Bridewell prison, others to the Counters, and still others made their escape over the roof-tops, while the crowd was left to destroy his shop-sign.

 The following month more than fifty people, including many members or former members of Jessey's church, were rebaptised by immersion, in London.
 Barebone strongly disagreed with these advocates of believers' baptism, and within a few weeks he issued A Discourse Tending to Prove the Baptism ... to be the Ordinance of Jesus Christ.
 The claim that Barebone himself was an Anabaptist is likely to derive from post-Restoration critics.
 A second work, A Reply to the Frivolous and Impertinent Answer of RB, was published in the spring of 1643.
-In the next few years Barebone was involved in conflicts with those who controlled the vestry of St. Dunstan-in-the-West, and with Francis Kemp, the lawyer who acted for them.
+In the next few years Barebone was involved in conflicts with those who controlled the vestry of St Dunstan-in-the-West, and with Francis Kemp, the lawyer who acted for them.
 Barebone later joined the sect known as the Fifth Monarchists, known for their millenarianism.